March 23 Movement: Offensive in Rutshuru and territorial gains

 On 29 October, the Congolese government expelled Rwanda's ambassador to Kinshasa, citing Rwanda's alleged complicity in supporting M23.
 In retaliation, President Félix Tshisekedi exhorted Congolese youth to enlist in the FARDC.
 On 7 November, the FARDC, in collaboration with the private military enterprise Agemira, mobilized two Su-25 fighter jets to execute aerial bombardments on M23 strongholds.
 This escalation heightened tensions with Rwanda, which accused the DRC of violating its airspace.
 On the ensuing day, the Congolese National Assembly ratified a resolution proscribing any negotiations that would facilitate the reintegration of armed factions into the national security apparatus.
 Kenyan contingent of the EACRF commenced troop deployments in Goma on 12 November to curb M23's territorial incursions.
 However, with a limited force size—reportedly capped at 900 soldiers—its deterrence capabilities were perceived as insufficient.
 Meanwhile, local militia groups launched counter-attacks against M23 in Rushovu on 14 November and in Kanaba on 17 November, resulting in significant insurgent casualties.
 In retaliation, M23 carried out the Kishishe massacre between 21–30 November, killing over 300 civilians across the Bwito Chiefdom, encompassing the villages of Kishishe, Bambu, and adjacent localities.
 This atrocity provoked an intensified wave of international censure and galvanized renewed diplomatic and military initiatives from Kinshasa.

 Continued clashes

 A regional summit held in Luanda, Angola on 23 November yielded a more resolute posture than preceding diplomatic overtures.
 The summit mandated M23's immediate withdrawal to its initial positions, ostensibly on Mount Sabyinyo, and forewarned that the East African heads of state would sanction military intervention should the group fail to acquiesce.
 However, Kenya, whose military would likely lead any offensive, was absent from the meeting.
 On 25 November, M23 acquiesced to a ceasefire.
 On 23 December, M23 announced the partial handover of its positions in Kibumba to the Kenyan contingent of EACRF.
-However, subsequent reports from the Expanded Joint Verification Mechanism (MCVE) and EACRF revealed that the group retained a presence in the area.
+Subsequent reports from the Expanded Joint Verification Mechanism (MCVE) and EACRF revealed that the group retained a presence in the area.